KeshavRajuR/KeshavRajuR/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## Hello World, I'm Keshav Raju - aka AidynSkullz and an OSCP
+## Hello World, I'm Keshav Raju - aka AidynSkullz and an OSCP holder
 ### Undergraduate student by day, Hacker by night

 ### About me